-else in the built environment: gardens, urban plazas, streetscapes, parks, resorts,
+Landscape architects design gardens, urban plazas, streetscapes, parks, resorts, trails,

 Why landscape architecture at OSU?

-As a landscape architecture student at OSU, you will develop detailed landscape plans
+As a landscape architecture student at OSU, you will play a critical role in the design

-environment.
-The design process involves creative expression that comes from an understanding
+The design process involves creative expression that comes from an understanding of

 will learn to interpret, imagine, draw, conceptualize, synthesize and construct project

 Graduates of the landscape architecture program will find many career sectors await

 Corporate and commercial developer

 Green roof designer

 Land use and city planner